flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd-aft/cockpit-door.md

 ### Strikes' status lights

-- Off : The corresponding (upper, mid, or lower) locking latch is operative.
+- Off : locking latch is operative.
-- On : The corresponding (upper, mid, or lower) locking latch is faulty.
+- On : locking latch is faulty.

 ###  Pressure sensor

 Two redundant differential pressure sensors enable rapid pressure variation in the cockpit to be detected, in order to command simultaneous opening of all latches when a defined pressure drop is detected.

 ### Pressure sensor status lights